-Parodia is a genus that includes a multitude of showy and easy-to-grow small ball cacti.
+Parodia is a genus that includes a multitude of showy and easy-to-grow small spherical cacti.
 After a reorganization of the genus, Parodia now includes plants formerly known as Notocactus, Eriocactus, and Brasilicactus.
-Parodias are native to central South America, where they enjoy more moisture than most people associate with cacti.
+Parodias are native to central South America and enjoy more moisture than most people associate with cacti.
 They are also not full-sun plants, but they appreciate some daytime shade during the summer months of intense sun.

 Depending on the species, older plants will frequently produce yellow, red, orange, or pink flowers.
-Overall, these are easy and excellent beginning cacti.
+Overall, these are easy and excellent cacti for beginners.

 Light: Parodias typically do not like direct afternoon sunlight and should be in partial shade through the hottest hours.
 They can take direct sunlight in the morning and afternoons.

-Water: Provide regular water throughout the growing season to keep the potting soil slightly moist.
+Water: Provide regular watering throughout the growing season to keep the potting soil slightly moist.
 In the winter, cut back watering and let the soil dry between waterings.

 Soil: A rich, fast-draining cactus mix is ideal.

 Fertilizer: During the growing season, fertilize with a cacti fertilizer mix.
 These respond especially well to fertilizer.
 Suspend feeding during the dormant winter period.

-Parodias can be propagated easily from offsets, which readily form in clusters around the mother plant's base.
-To propagate, carefully remove the offset and allow the cut section to dry on a paper towel for a few days.
+Parodias can be propagated easily from offsets, which readily form in clusters around the base of the mother plant.
+To propagate, carefully remove the offsets and allow the cut section to dry on a paper towel for a few days.
 Depending on the size of the cut area, a callous will form over the cut surface.
-Once the callous has formed, place the new plant in a pot with a potting soil mixture and keep it in a warm place until new roots emerge.
-Once the plant is established, repot it into a regular container.
+Once the callous has formed, place the new plants in a pot with a potting soil mixture and keep them in a warm place until new roots emerge.
+Once the plants are established, repot them into a regular container.
 Parodias are also relatively easy to grow from seeds.
 Once the sprouts have emerged, keep them regularly moist for a few months and be prepared to wait.
-Some of the more common Parodia species can take a long time to grow to a decent size.
+Some more common Parodia species can take a long time to grow to a decent size.